Barack Obama Commutes Chelsea Manning’s Sentence, But Why?

 Another possibility is that he sees a threat in Donald Trump’s presidency.
 By releasing Chelsea Manning early, he may be seeking to morally empower whistleblowers again, having stifled them for the past eight years.
 He may have been fully aware of Assange’s offer and interpreted it as a call for a pardon and, in the light of a Trump presidency, did not want Wikileaks stifled by Assange’s extradition.
 It is not impossible that he even communicated with Assange telling him not to accept the commutation as the clemency requested.
 I would like to remind readers that this is speculation and there is no direct evidence of any of this.

-Wikileaks had been a thorn in the side of Republicans when it was founded and George W Bush was still in office; Democrats loved Wikileaks back then.
+Wikileaks had been a thorn in the side of Republicans when it was founded and George W. Bush was still in office; Democrats loved Wikileaks back then.
 He would be fully aware that, despite the smearing of Wikileaks as a Trump surrogate, that they would continue to try to spread light on the abuses of a Trump presidency.
-While this is not as vital with Trump – he drained the murky waters from the swamp and so now the abuses of power are blatant rather than obscured – there will still be many abuses behind the scenes that Wikileaks can expose.
+While this is not as vital with Trump – he drained the murky waters from the swamp and so now the abuses of power are blatant rather than obscured – there will still be many cases of abuse behind the scenes that Wikileaks can expose.
 Wikileaks has been consistent in opposing abuses of power despite which party is in power across the globe.

 Chelsea Manning’s sentence would originally have expired on February 5, 2045, so the May 17 date seems tied to the date of the clemency, not the date of release.
 It is certainly in the near future, but not so near in the future that it could be seen as the equivalent of a pardon.